Alameda & Contra Costa Counties

 Berkeley City Council votes 8-1 to encrypt police radios

-Berkeley—a city known for progressive politics and transparency—was the last agency in Alameda County with open police radio channels.
-But once every surrounding agency encrypted, Berkeley faced intense pressure.
+Berkeley was the last agency in Alameda County with open police radio.
+Once every surrounding agency encrypted, the department's position became politically untenable.

 Police Chief Jen Louis's Arguments